ACTEMRA is a prescription medicine called an interleukin-6 (IL-6) receptor antagonist.

 ACTEMRA may not be right for you.
 Before receiving ACTEMRA, tell your healthcare provider if you:

 Tell your healthcare provider if you are planning to become pregnant, are pregnant, plan to breast-feed, or are breast-feeding.
 You and your healthcare provider should decide if you will take ACTEMRA or breast-feed.
 You should not do both.
-If you are pregnant and taking ACTEMRA, join the pregnancy registry.
-The purpose of this registry is to check the health of the pregnant mother and her baby.
-To learn more, call 1-877-311-8972 or talk to your healthcare provider to register.

 Tell your healthcare provider if you have any side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.
 You may also report side effects to Genentech at 1-888-835-2555.